-- 7. Plaintiff California Planned Parenthood Education Fund (CPPEF) is a California non-profit corporation organized and existing under the laws of California.
+- 7. Plaintiff California Planned Parenthood Education Fund is a non-profit corporation organized and existing under the laws of California.
 CPPEF's principal place of business is in Sacramento, California.
-CPPEF works to provide comprehensive reproductive and complementary health care services in settings that preserve and protect the essential privacy and rights of each individual. - 8.
-CPPEF is a membership organization consisting of the seven California Planned Parenthood affiliates, including Planned Parenthood Mar Monte with health centers in Fresno.
+CPPEF works to ensure access to comprehensive reproductive and complementary health care services in settings that preserve and protect the essential privacy and rights of each individual. - 8.
+CPPEF is a membership organization consisting of the seven California Planned Parenthood affiliates, including Plaintiff Planned Parenthood Mar Monte with health centers in Fresno.
+CPPEF provides policy analysis, advocacy, technical assistance and legal services to its affiliates and the general public and coordinates statewide projects on issues related to reproductive health, clinic regulations and access to health care.
 These affiliates provide sexual education and reproductive health care across California.
 Collectively, they operate 117 health centers.
 In 2015, they served over 800,000 patients, 75% of whom were at or below 100% of the federal poverty line.
-The California Planned Parenthood affiliates conducted 1.5 million family planning visits and provided 1.2 million tests of sexually transmitted diseases.
-They also provided sex education to over 280,000 youth in California. - 9.
-CPPEF supports the work of Planned Parenthood Mar Monte, which runs the Fresno Teen Success program, a weekly support group for pregnant and parenting teen mothers that offers strategies for coping with young motherhood and building a positive future. - 10.
-Planned Parenthood has, is and will be the reproductive health provider of choice for some of the foster youth in Promesa group homes because of its reputation for quality confidential care.
-Youth placed in Promesa group homes also are, have and will be part of Planned Parenthood education and support groups in Fresno.
-Plaintiffs and other foster youth placed in Promesa group homes have had condoms provided by Planned Parenthood confiscated and have been denied services at Planned Parenthood.
-Promesa's actions have undermined Planned
+The California Planned Parenthood affiliates conducted 1.5 million patient visits, 1.2 million family planning visits, and provided 1.2 million tests of sexually transmitted diseases in 2015.
+They also provided sex education to over 280,000 youth in California.